Topic Collection Cover Page

 Topic Collection

-Healthcare inequity has always been a challenge across the U.S. The rate of disasters has increased over the years and the COVID-19 pandemic has ravaged the country, striking communities of color and other underserved populations especially hard.
+Accessing healthcare may be a challenge to at-risk populations across the U.S. The rate of disasters has increased over the years and the COVID-19 pandemic affected communities of color, rural communities, and other underserved populations especially hard.
 Healthcare professionals and emergency managers may benefit from a better understanding of the complex relationships that affect fair access to healthcare.
-For example:

 Healthy People 2030 lists five domains of social determinants of health: economic stability, education access and quality, healthcare access and quality, neighborhood and built environment, and social and community context.

-The resources in this Topic Collection highlight these considerations, factors, and lessons learned from a variety of natural and human-caused disasters and provide guidance for healthcare practitioners who are committed to addressing healthcare disparity.
+The resources in this Topic Collection highlight these considerations and lessons learned from a variety of natural and human-caused disasters and provide guidance for healthcare practitioners who are committed to improving at-risk populations’ access to healthcare.

 Each resource in this Topic Collection is placed into one or more of the following categories (click on the category name to be taken directly to that set of resources).
 Resources marked with an asterisk (*) appear in more than one category.